 Zoo Membership Grants

 To ensure that even more children within our mission can enjoy the all-inclusive play at Promise Park, we give away 100 Zoo Membership Grants each year to families who have children with neurological disabilities.
-The Zoo Membership Grant application is now open.
+The Zoo Membership Grant application for 2024 is now open.
 Please click HERE to complete an application.
 You will receive a response by February 15th letting you know if you did or did not receive a grant.
 We receive hundreds of applications and unfortunately are unable to provide grants to every applicant.